Logiqx/gps-details/docs/devices/coros/activities/README.md

 The full writeup is on a separate [page](walking-2024-05-29/README.md).

+Note: This was the second activity test and was not quite as structured as subsequent testing, so it may be better to skip to 2024-06-25.

+#### 2024-06-25

+This was the first structured test for COROS activity types,

+- COROS APEX 2 Pro - Firmware V3.0408.0
+  - Bike, Flatwater, Windsurfing, GPS Cardio
+  - Run, Trail Run, Hike, Walk

+The full writeup is on a separate [page](walking-2024-06-25/README.md).

 ### Summary

-WIP...

-- Bike / SUP (Flatwater) / Windsurf / GPS Cardio.
+- Bike / Flatwater / Windsurf / GPS Cardio.
   - Position-derived speed and Doppler-derived speed are very similar.
   - Some fluctuations, but both are clearly smoothed.
   - Intriguing that the smoothing of speed and position produces similar results.
   - Possible over-estimation of alphas (see Jo 2024-05-29).
 - Run / Hike / Walk / Open Water Swim.
-  - Speed is heavily smoothed.
+  - Speed is heavily filtered / smoothed.
-  - Position is smoothed, but not as much as speed.
+  - Position is filtered, but not as much as speed.
-  - Smoothing of position appears to be different to Bike / SUP (Flatwater) / Windsurf / GPS Cardio.
+  - Position is more choppy than bike / flatwater / windsurfing / GPS cardio.
 - Custom.
   - Smoothing appears to flatten the speeds.